 AIG’s biggest selling point is its courtesy car benefit, which pretty much all other insurers have stopped offering.
 It might seem like a frilly non-essential, but heavy car users will know that taking taxis and driving a car are NOT the same thing.
 So if you’re heavily dependent on your car, whether it’s for your livelihood or family, you have good cause to consider AIG.

 Do you think a courtesy car is worth paying extra for?
 Tell us why or why not in the comments!
+See and compare other car insurance plans with MoneySmart.

 We promise never to spam you!